6

 NY · OH · OK · OR · PA · RI · SC · SD · TN · TX · UT · VA · VT · WA · WI · WV · WY ·

-WHAT TO DO IF YOU THINK A CHILD IS BEING ABUSED
+WHAT TO DO IF A CHILD IS BEING ABUSED

 What is child abuse?